CharlieOConnor/Hotel-Reservation-Chatbot/README.md

 5) Run main.py to start the chatbot and navigate to the web address specified in your terminal e.g. http://10.6.12.127:5000

 NOTE: The chatbot relies on the included hotel_bookings_dataset.csv file to check for available rooms.
-In the event you run out of rooms, just run data_generator.py to generate a new bookings dataset file.
+In the event all rooms become 'reserved', just run data_generator.py to generate a new bookings dataset file.

 # Features